-The International Development and Policy track (IDP) is designed for students who are interested in the creation and evaluation of public policies in developing countries and international contexts.
-Thus the foundational Comparative Legal Systems and Global Political Environments courses focus on a range of different institutions and contexts.
+Comparative & International Development & Policy is designed for students who are interested in the creation and evaluation of public policies in developing countries and international contexts.
+Thus the foundational Law & Public Policy and Political Environment courses include a range of different institutions and contexts.

-It is integral that students in the International Development and Policy track are exposed to international policy experiences.
-Through support of the program, students are expected to pursue their internship outside of the United States – select U.S. based, internationally focused internships may be acceptable and will be reviewed on a case-by-case basis.
+It is integral that students focusing on Comparative & International Policy & Development are exposed to international policy experiences.
+Through financial support from the program and our generous donors, students with international policy interests are highly encouraged to pursue their required internship outside of the United States – select U.S. based, internationally focused internships may be acceptable and will be reviewed on a case-by-case basis.

-The typical plan of study for the IDP track is:
+The typical plan of study for comparative and internationally focused students is as follows:

 Year One Fall Semester:

 Year One Spring Semester:

 - PUBP605: Macroeconomics for Public Policy

 - PUBP 651: International Development Policy

 Year Two Fall Semester

 - PUBP610: Policy Research Seminar (capstone team consulting project for real client)